SimonHGR/ParallelReduceCollect/readme.txt

 both in sequential mode and parallel mode, in Java's Streams API.

+Note: I've made progress tracking down the performance "crisis" illustrated by this code that happened some time after Java 8.
+It seems that this is almost entirely related to the ThreadLocalRandom.doubles method.
+Using Stream.generate with ThreadLocalRandom.nextDouble behaves well.

 The operation has essentially no operations in the stream body, and the computational load of the terminal operation is also very simple, so it represents a severe corner case test for the